corona-warn-app/cwa-documentation/event_registration.md

 | `[VENDOR_ADDITIONAL_DATA]` | Additional vendor-specific data (optional). |
 | `<ENCODED_PAYLOAD>` | A representation of the Protocol Buffer message `QRCodePayload` encoded in base64url. |

 **Note:** Any contact tracing apps that integrate with CWA must ensure that they do not process any information from the CWA part of the QR code.
+All apps/hostnames needs to be explicit whitelisted by the CWA to accept other QR-Codes

 Examples: